bromas/bccoalescing/README.md

 #### How it works

 It's extremely simple and for that reason you might just want to look at the code.
-However, the one setence explanation is that you funnel callbacks into the coalescer in a 'perform operation' block, the coalescer performs any interpolation that you want to happen on the data, and then the callbacks are performed on each registered observer.
+However, the one sentence explanation is that you funnel callbacks into the coalescer in a 'perform operation' block, the coalescer performs any interpolation that you want to happen on the data, and then the callbacks are performed on each registered observer.

 #### When to use it